DUI Help

 If you had a child in the vehicle with you at the time of your DUI incident, you will face additional penalties.

-Ignition Interlock Driver License (IIL):
+Ignition Interlock Driver License (IIL)

 The State of Washington allows for an Ignition Interlock Driver License (IIL).
 This limited license allows you to drive during your suspension, but requires you to install an ignition interlock device in any vehicle that you drive.
 For a first offense DUI, the ignition interlock requirement is for 1 year.

 In order to qualify for an IIL, you must provide proof of future financial responsibility.
 This is usually done in the form of Washington SR22 insurance, a high-risk auto insurance policy that proves to the State of Washington that you, as a high-risk driver, are fully insured.
-SR22 insurance can be expensive, so you will want to compare competitive rates.
-You can do so by entering your zip code here:

-Other Washington DUI Resources
+Additional Washington DUI Resources